quintinbland/sabot3/README.md

 # SabotStaking Pool
 The `SabotStaking Pool` is a configurable fit for purpose defi pool aimed at accelerating the implementation of automated cryptocurrency arbitrage trading strategies.

-The solution consists of a set of coordinated web3 applications and smart contracts that are designed to.
+The solution consists of a set of coordinated web3 applications and smart contracts that are designed to:
-* secure participant assets.
+* Secure participant assets.
-* prevent risk of fraud, rug pulls and other nefarious actions.
+* Prevent risk of fraud, rug pulls and other nefarious actions.
-* minimize transaction costs through on-chain trading.
+* Minimize transaction costs through on-chain trading.
-* scale to support the demands of large defi solutions.
+* Scale to support the demands of large defi solutions.

 ### **Tech**
 * wizard.openzeppelin.com - An online wizard provided by OpenZeppelin that creates contract skeleton based on advanced feature selections.